Welcome 😄 to Friday’s Roundup of Good News!

 📎Odds & Ends 📎

 🐦 I do a lot of other writing.
-A recent offering: Hunters of the Feather, a story about a thinker-linker crow who wants to save birdkind from extinction, and sequels, Scavengers of Mind and the brand-new Familiars of the Flock (They’re really good!
-They’re really cheap!
-Buy and review or rate positively!
-And Hunters is also available on Audible!)
-Other stories, based on Jane Austen novels — including a new one for lovers of Pride & Prejudice, Mrs. Bennet’s Advice to Young Ladies — and others on Greek mythology, can be found here.
-All titles are available through Kindle Unlimited, but I only get paid if you turn the pages.
+My most recent offering: Hunters of the Feather, a story about a thinker-linker crow who wants to save birdkind from extinction.
+(It’s really good!
+It’s really cheap!
+Buy it!
+Review or rate it positively!
+Now available on Audible!)
+Other stories, based on Jane Austen novels and others on Greek mythology, can be found here.

 💙 What You Can Do to Rescue Democracy 💙